Andreh-Naisan/SquareAsterisks-java/README.md

 # READ.me
+Hello world!!
-hello my name is andreh naisan and this is my github account for my itcs 2530 c++ class
+my name is andreh naisan and this is my github account for my ITCS 2590 java class.